eGathergood/appointeddTest/README.md

 # Question 3

 Some complications were encountered during Question 3, the output contains three extra intervals when compared to the expected output.
 This is due to the solution only outputting intervals which have 2 employees free rather than "two or more", however for a realistic use case I feel that having full intervals where multiple workers are free could be more useful than only showing a 15 minute interval with 3 workers free.
-NOTE: THe expected outputs are contained in the solution
+NOTE: The expected outputs are contained in the solution